ibexa/documentation-developer/docs/releases/ibexa_dxp_v3.3.md

 ### Image Editor

-With the Image Editor, users can now perform basic image editing, such as cropping, flipping or setting a point of focus.
+With the Image Editor, users can now perform basic operations, such as cropping or flipping an image, or setting a point of focus.
 The Image Editor is available when browsing the Media library, or creating or editing Content items that contain an `ezimage` or `ezimageasset` Field.